dan pearson

 2004

-The show garden for show sponsor Merrill Lynch at the Chelsea Flower Show wins a Silver Gilt medal
+Merrill Lynch Show Garden at the Chelsea Flower Show wins a Silver Gilt Medal

 2003